 The Apostles Began a Committed Movement

 For generations following the life and death of the apostles, the earliest Christian believers sought to emulate the commitment and dedication of the apostolic eyewitnesses.
 How did they seek to do this?
 By following in their footsteps and dying for the claims of the eyewitnesses.
 The early Christians copied the apostles and refused to recant their trust in the eyewitness accounts.
+There is more than enough reason to believe that the apostles died as martyrs without recanting their testimony.
+Click To Tweet

 The ancient church acknowledged the martyrdom of the original Christian eyewitnesses.
 The apostles began boldly on a path that led to their brutal execution, these deaths were corroborated by the earliest traditions (without contradictory record) and those who followed the apostles sought to emulate the apostolic martyrdoms as an expression of their own commitment to Christianity.
 There is more than enough reason to believe that the apostles died as martyrs without recanting their testimony.
 This commitment to apostolic claims is still a powerful testimony to the truth of Christianity.